Here’s A Surprising Difference Between 30A and 50A RV Power!

 Or here’s a NEMA 6-50 receptacle.
 It is NOT FOR RVs.
 It’s commonly used for welders, plasma cutters, and other machinery.

-It has no neutral.
-It only supplies 240V across the hot contacts.
+It has no dedicated neutral.
+It only supplies 240V, 180 degrees out of phase, across the hot legs.
 It is not safe for RVs.

 There’s a reason why your RV power cord doesn’t fit into all receptacles.
 If your plug prongs don’t fit into the receptacle slots, there’s a good chance the two aren’t compatible – and no adapter will fix that fact!